Compare any two graphics cards:

 Pixel Rate

-If running with a high resolution is important to you, then the GeForce GTX 950M is a better choice, but only just. (explain)
+If running with lots of anti-aliasing is important to you, then the GeForce GTX 950M is the winner, but it probably won't make a huge difference. (explain)

 GeForce GTX 950M 14624 Mpixels/sec